 FSH is an acronym which stands for Follicle Stimulating Hormone.
-Hormones are chemicals in your body that are made in one place and are used in another.
+Hormones act as messengers - they are chemicals in your body that are made in one place and are used in another.

 Ovarian Reserve and Follicle Stimulating Hormone

 - Your ovarian reserve refers to the number of eggs that you have available for fertilization